Robert Smillie: MFGB

 Munitions Act.
 In 1918, he resigned from the position of president of the Scottish Miners Federation.
 He vigorously condemned conscription and was the president of the National Council Against Conscription when it was founded, in 1915.

 Meanwhile, Smillie had been trying to gain more than political as well as industrial action.
-His first attempt was in 1894, when he stood at the by-election at Mid-Lanark, followed by Glasgow Camlachie in 1895 as the ILP, 1901 by-election in Lanarkshire, 1906 as a Labour Candidate for Paisley Cockersmouth and at Mid Lanark twice in 1910.
+His first attempt was in 1894, when he stood at the by-election at Mid-Lanark, followed by Glasgow Camlachie in 1895 as the ILP, 1901 by-election in Lanarkshire, 1906 as a Labour Candidate for Paisley and at Mid Lanark twice in 1910.
 All of the attempts were failures, but he eventually was elected in 1923 as the Member of Parliament for Morpeth, but refused office in the short-lived Labour government of 1924 due to his ill health.
 He sponsored young female member Jennie Lee and his grandson travelled with her in the Spanish civil war and died in a Republican gaol there whilst only 19 years old.

 From 1922 to 1928, Smillie again presided the Scottish Miners' Federation until he resigned due to ill health.